dwarkeshsp/hugoblog/content/posts/secret-hitler.md

 $$P(F)$$ is the probability that a fascist card would get played this turn, and this is basically the proportion of remaining cards in the pile that are fascists.

 So the only thing that remains to be figured out is $$P(F | P_f)$$.
 What is the probability a fascist is played if the president is fascist?
 Well, this depends on what the president draws from the pile.
-If he draws 3 fascists and 0 liberals, then the final card played is guaranteed to be a fascist.
-Likewise, if a fascist president draws 2 fascists and 1 liberal, he will discard the 1 liberal and the final outcome will remain fascist.
+If he draws 0 liberals and 3 fascists, then the final card played is guaranteed to be a fascist.
+Likewise, if a fascist president draws 1 liberal and 2 fascists, he will discard the 1 liberal and the final outcome will remain fascist.

 The only other case where a fascist is played is when the president draws 1 fascist and 2 liberals, discards the liberal, and hands the heterogenous pair to a chancellor who is also fascist, who then discards the remaining liberal to play a fascist.
 In other words, for a fascist to be played when 1 fascist and 2 liberals are drawn, the chancellor also has to be fascist.